-Once your little rider is keen to learn, get a bike in their size (not too big), strap on a helmet, head for a smooth area, and then practice, practice, practice how to balance, steer, brake and push those pedals.
+Once your child’s keen to learn, get a bike in their size (not too big), strap on a helmet, head for a smooth area, and then practice, practice, practice how to balance, steer, use the brakes and pedal.

 Now you’re ready for teaching how to ride a bike.
 For a little help along the way, here are 7 videos with plenty of tips to help teach kids how to ride a bike.
-They’re off and racing.
+Now they’re off and racing!

 Push, push, glide method

-Around the age of two, a balance bike is a great way for tots to learn their bike-riding basics, without needing to worry about pedaling.
-It’s all about learning to get that all-important balance and confidence.
-The push, push, glide method of learning to ride a bike starts with slowly walking along with your child on their balance bike, while you hold onto their handlebars.
-Then it’s your little rider’s turn.
+Around the age of two, a balance bike is a great way for children to learn their bike-riding basics, without needing to worry about pedaling.
+It’s all about getting that all-important balance and confidence.
+This method of learning to ride a bike starts with slowly walking along with your child on their balance bike, while you hold onto their handlebars.
+Then it’s your child’s turn.

 Get your child to sit on the seat and ‘walk’ their bike along, using their feet to push at either side of their bike.
 If they’re finding this a little tricky, check you don’t need to lower the seat.
 To stop, they just need to stop walking.
 As they keep practicing, they’ll naturally start to pick up speed.
 Encourage them to take longer steps, saying the words ‘push, push, glide’, until they learn to lift their feet off the ground and glide along.
 This video explains how to master this method quickly and easily.

 Straight to pedals method

-If they haven’t got a clue how to pedal, get them to sit on the seat hold their feet onto the pedals and use your hands to show them how to move them forward, while another adult holds the bike upright.
-If they’re physically and developmentally ready to ride a bike using the pedals, they’ll get the hang of the concept really quickly.
+If your child hasn’t got a clue how to pedal, get them to sit on the seat hold their feet onto the pedals and use your hands to show them how to move them forward, while another adult holds the bike upright.
+If they’re physically and developmentally ready to ride a bike using the pedals, they’ll get pick up the concept really quickly.
 If not, just wait a few more weeks and try again.
 Once they are confident with pedaling correctly, stand behind the bike and your child, and hold the rear wheel steady using your feet.
 Support them under their armpits, and let them go, running alongside and keeping your hands close so you can catch them if they wobble.

 By removing the pedals from a normal bike, you’re essentially turning it into a balance bike.
-This helps your child learn to control their balance before you reattach the pedals.
-Let them get the hang of pushing and coasting along, and then pop just one pedal back on.
+This helps your child learn to control their balance before you reattach them.
+Let them master pushing and coasting along, and then pop just one pedal back on.